lowRISC/opentitan/doc/ug/dv_methodology/index.md

 The DV environment models the behavior of the DUT more closely to perform checks (typically within the scoreboard) independently of the stimulus.
 In some IPs (specifically the ones that provide cryptographic functions), we also employ the use of open source third party C libraries as reference models to check the behavior of the DUT through DPI-C calls.

-Each of the IP level DV environments are described in further detail within their own [DV plan](#dv-plan) document.
+Each of the IP level DV environments are described in further detail within their own [dv document](#dv-plan) document.
 To find all of them, please navigate to this [landing page]({{< relref "hw" >}}).
-The [UART DV plan]({{< relref "hw/ip/uart/doc/dv_plan" >}}) documentation which can be found there can be used as an example / reference.
+The [UART dv document]({{< relref "hw/ip/uart/doc/dv_doc" >}}) documentation which can be found there can be used as an example / reference.

 ### Core Ibex Level DV

 The RISC-V CPU core Ibex used in OpenTitan has its own DV testbench and it is verified to full coverage closure.
-Please see the [Ibex DV documentation](https://github.com/lowRISC/opentitan/blob/master/hw/vendor/lowrisc_ibex/doc/verification.rst) for more details.
+Please see the [Ibex dv documentumentation](https://github.com/lowRISC/opentitan/blob/master/hw/vendor/lowrisc_ibex/doc/verification.rst) for more details.

 ### Chip Level DV